This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Place all ingredients into a 16-ounce glass container.
-Use an immersion blender to carefully blend it right in the container until smooth and creamy.
-Alternatively, you can add everything to a blender and blend until creamy.
+- Place all ingredients into a high-speed blender and blend until creamy and well combined.
+Alternatively, you can place the ingredients in a 16-ounce jar and use an immersion blender to carefully blend it right in the container until smooth and creamy.

-• Cover the glass container with a lid or plastic wrap.
+- Divide the mixture into two glass jars or bowls.
+Cover the containers with a lid or plastic wrap.
 Place in the refrigerator for at least 2 hours or overnight.
 Toppings can be added the night before or immediately before serving.

 Notes